NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    # read in the sample sheet for the experiment
    targets <- read.metharray.sheet(dataDirectory, pattern="SampleSheet.csv")
-   #targets
+   targets

 Now we know where the data is located and we have essential information on each samples identity, we can read in the raw intensity data into R using the ``read.metharray.exp`` function.
 This creates an *RGChannelSet* object that contains all the raw intensity data, from both the red and green colour channels, for each of the samples.
 This is the initial object of a minfi analysis that contains the raw intensities in the green and red channels.
 Note that this object contains the intensities of the internal control probes as well.
-Because we read the data from a data sheet experiment, the phenotype data is also stored in the *RGChannelSet* and can be accessed via the accessor command pData.
+Because we read the data from a data sheet experiment, the phenotype data is also stored in the *RGChannelSet* and can be accessed via the accessor command ``pData``.
 Also the probed design can be summarized by querying this object.
 Before starting the actual analysis it is good practice to get a feel of the structure and content of the *RGChannelSet* object in this way.

 .. code-block:: r

-   # read in the raw data from the IDAT files
+   # read in the raw data from the IDAT files; warnings can be ignored.
    rgSet <- read.metharray.exp(targets=targets)

    # Get an overview of the data
-   # rgSet
+   rgSet
-   # pData(rgSet)
+   pData(rgSet)
-   # getManifest(rgSet)
+   getManifest(rgSet)

 It might be useful to change the names of the samples into something a little more descriptive.